Get

 Be sure to avoid artificial ingredients and carrageenan in wet foods.
 Although it’s derived from natural seaweed, there’s limited evidence that carrageenan causes cancer.
 Unfortunately, it’s a common additive in many wet cat foods that’s used to thicken the mixture and add texture.

 Wet foods pack more water and, therefore, fewer calories per ounce than dry food, so the measurements aren’t comparable.
-Usually, there will be an estimated amount on the can, but your vet can give you advice fitting to your individual cat.
-When evaluating your cat’s diet, you should always ask their vet for advice on finding the best recipe.
+Usually, there will be an estimated amount on the can, but a vet can give you advice fitting to your individual cat.
+When evaluating your cat’s diet, you should always ask the vet for advice on finding the best recipe.
 They’ll know how to tailor your cat’s meal to their individual activity level, medical needs, and life stage, as well as give you golden nuggets about ingredients to look for and ones to avoid.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you need to speak with a vet but can't get to one, head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 What if Wet Food Isn’t an Option?